-Energy companies must tell you how much you could save by switching to the best energy plan they offer – you’ll see this ‘best offer’ information on your bills at least once every four months.
+Energy companies must tell you at least once every four months how much you could save by switching to the best energy plan they offer.

 Getting the best energy offer

 Energy companies must tell you how much you could save by switching to the best energy plan they offer.
-You’ll see ‘best offer’ information on your electricity and gas bills at least once every four months, so you’re always up to date on whether you’re on the best plan for your situation.
+You’ll see ‘best offer’ information on your electricity and gas bills at least once every four months.

 The ‘best energy offer’ is based on how much energy a customer has used over the past year and may be less than the independently set Victorian Default Offer.